malmostad/wag-v4/pages/navigation_and_pagination.md

 ### Breadcrumbs

 Our breadcrumbs are used to indicating the position of a web page in hierarchical content and to display the name of a service we provide.
 All breadcrumbs are placed below the masthead.

-The first position must always be "Start" (that is Swedish, literally) and must always be linked to http://www.malmo.se/, not to the single web application you provide.
+The first position for external applications must always be "Start" (that is Swedish, literally) and must always be linked to http://www.malmo.se/, not to the single web application you provide.

+For internal applications the first node most be "Komin" (the name of our Intranet) and must always be linked to http://komin.malmo.se/, not to the single web application you provide.

 ### Static Web Page Breadcrumbs